CoderArtist06/Snake_Godot_4/README.md

 # Snake

-A modern take on the classic **Snake** game from old-school Nokia devices — simple to play, hard to master, and built with ❤️ in **Godot 4.5**.
+A modern take on the classic **Snake** game from old-school Nokia devices, simple to play, hard to master, and built with ❤️ in **Godot 4.5**.

 ---